Fat Leonard’s escape as stunning as his Navy bribery case

 It was a surprising turn in a case already full of shocking revelations.

 Nearly a decade ago, Francis was arrested in a San Diego hotel as part of a federal sting operation.
 Investigators say he and his company, Glenn Defense Marine Asia, bilked the Navy out of more than $35 million by buying off dozens of top-ranking Navy officers with booze, sex, lavish parties and other gifts.
-In exchange the officers, some of them Naval commanders, concealed his scheme in which he would overcharge for supplying ships or charge for fake services at ports he controlled in Southeast Asia.
+In exchange the officers, including the first active-duty admiral to be convicted of a federal crime, concealed the scheme in which Francis would overcharge for supplying ships or charge for fake services at ports he controlled in Southeast Asia.

-The case, which delved into salacious details about service members cheating on their wives and seeking out prostitutes, was an embarrassment to the Pentagon, revealing how military officers were easily enticed into wrongdoing.
-The sprawling corruption case was being prosecuted by the U.S. attorney’s office, which offered an independent authority from the military justice system and with ample experience of prosecuting complex federal corruption cases.
+The case, which delved into salacious details about service members cheating on their wives and seeking out prostitutes, was an embarrassment to the Pentagon.
+It was prosecuted by the U.S. attorney’s office, which offered an independent authority from the military justice system.

 Francis was scheduled to be sentenced Sept.
 22 after working with prosecutors for years, leading to dozens of convictions.